-Section 3-1.
-Meetings.
-The Council shall meet regularly at least twice each month.
+(a) The Council shall meet regularly at least twice each month.
 The Council shall prescribe by rules of the Council the day and hour of its regular meetings and the procedures governing meetings.
 The first meeting, regular or special, following each regular municipal election shall be the organizational meeting.
 The Council shall cause written minutes of its regular and special meetings to be taken and retained in the records of the Town.